How To Set Up An Ergonomic Desk To Prevent Workplace Injury

-Or setting up a makeshift workstation from the coffee table in the living room.
+Or maybe you’ve set up a makeshift workstation from the coffee table in the living room.

 Some are lucky enough to have home offices, but many never anticipated they would be getting quite this much use.

-Although these setups might work on a temporary basis, working long term without an workstation set up ergonomically can lead to injury.
+Although these setups might work on a temporary basis, working long term without a ergonomically designed workstation can lead to injury.

-As a local physical therapist, we see many patients who now require orthopedic physical therapy treatments for injuries associated with long hours working at a desk.
+As a physical therapist, we see many patients who now require orthopedic physical therapy for injuries associated with long hours working at a desk.

 Today we’ll look at the importance of an ergonomic desk, as well as how to prevent carpal tunnel syndrome, neck pain, and other injuries whether you are working from home, or heading back to the office.